sfcta/CMP_Scripts/README.md

 Data preparation scripts for the Congestion Management Program (CMP)

 ## Definitions
+- monitoring period: Tue/Wed/Thur in April and May (excluding holidays etc)
 - peak periods (in use since (at least) CMP 2007)
   - AM: 7-9am
   - PM: 4:30-6:30pm